 There is no formal restriction on the total number of co-op credits that students may earn in secondary school.

 ONTARIO YOUTH APPRENTICESHIP PROGRAM (OYAP)

-experience in an apprenticeable trade while working at an eligible work placement.
-Students acquire hours toward the completion of their apprenticeship while earning knowledge and
+Students gain knowledge and experience in an apprenticeable trade while working at an eligible work placement.
+Students acquire hours toward the completion of their apprenticeship while earning credits.